Control-M SaaS Migration

 1. Find all unique LIBMEMSYM files that each %%LIBMEMSYM variable points to, and copy these files from the self-hosted Control-M/Server to a location that is accessible to the Control-M SaaS Server Data Migration tool.

-2. Open a text editor and for each unique %%LIBMEMSYM list variable, type the following entries, separated by commas, on a new line:
+2. From the inputParameters folder, open the libmemsymControlFile.txt in a text editor and for each unique %%LIBMEMSYM list variable, type the following entries, separated by commas, on a new line:

 • Pathname of the copied LIBMEMSYM file that you copied from the self-hosted Control-M/Server, on your host.